akodakkal/SWE_TechnicalGuide/pages/Kratos/Workshops/Hitchhiker_Guide_SWE/Preprocessing.md

 ### 1.2.
 GiD Model

 #### 1. Prepare the geometrical model
-Firstly, make sure to place your structure base on (0.0, 0.0, 0.0) and use x – streamwise, z – height, y –spanwise as directions.
+Firstly, make sure to place your structure base centered on (0.0, 0.0, 0.0) and use x – streamwise, z – height, y –spanwise as directions.
+Strongly recommended that the fluid goes in x direction (inlet surface would be at a negative x coordinate and outlet at positive x).
 Afterwards, prepare necessary geometric entities, such as (in hierarchical order) nodes, lines, surfaces, volumes.
 Working on layers is very helpful.
 Prepare 2-3 bounding boxes for better mesh sizing control and refinement.

 Also, some useful troubleshooting commands are the as follows:
 - **Menu bar &rarr; Utilities → Repair model**.
 This command checks and fixes modelling errors.